-6.13 Parental Leave
+6.13 Deferral and Supplement during Parental Leave

-Grant holders who interrupt their research work to take maternity leave or parental leave for a birth or adoption may request an extension of the funding period, without any additional amount, for the leave period stipulated in the Act respecting labour standards (as it applies to their situation) and authorized by the managing institution.
-This extension period cannot be divided.
-If the managing institution offers a longer leave, the extension can, at the discretion of the Fonds, be as long as the leave granted by the institution in accordance with its current policies.
+Grant holders who interrupt their research work to take maternity, paternity or parental leave for a birth or adoption may request a deferral, without additional funding, for the leave period stipulated in the Act respecting labour, CQLR, c.
+N-1.1, standards (as it applies to their situation) and authorized by the managing institution.
+This deferral period cannot be divided.
+If the managing institution offers a longer leave, the deferral can, at the discretion of the Fonds, be as long as the leave granted by the institution in accordance with its current policies.

-To request a funding period extension, grant holders must provide the Fonds concerned with a document from the managing institution attesting to the authorized leave duration or a medical certificate confirming their situation.
+To request a deferral, grant holders must provide the Fonds concerned with a document from the managing institution attesting to the authorized leave duration or a medical certificate confirming their situation.
 The Fonds reserve the right to verify the situation of the person concerned.
 At the end of the leave, the funding holders must inform the Fonds within the first week of resuming work.

 In the case of a research infrastructure, funding holders must make provisions for an adequate replacement during their absence by a regular member of the infrastructure.
-The grant cannot be extended.
-The persons must also provide the Fonds with complete information on their replacement including confirmation from the managing institution.
+It is not possible to defer the period during which the grant may be used.
+The funding holder must also provide the Fonds with complete information on their replacement including confirmation from the managing institution.